 Below are some common questions we are asked.
-If you can't find the answer you are looking for below, please contact us with any questions or concerns.
+If you can’t find the answer you are looking for below, please get in touch with us with any questions or concerns.

 The answer is as simple as you may expect.
 Saunas operate by dry heat; however, water can be poured onto heated sauna stones or rocks to produce steam.
 Once this has occurred the environment of the sauna changes from a dry heat to a humid environment.